 - The increasing digital disruption is prompting L&D departments to re-evaluate the tools used by employees to access learning.

 - The learner expectations are changing, and they now seek consistent messaging and communication as part of the training cycle.

 Changes in the learning space are due to the evolution of learning and development, read more here.

 L&D professionals are expected to rise to the challenge and prove their interventions are bringing the expected change in the organization.
 Here are some of the skills expected from an L&D professional:

 - Tech-savvy: The shifting world of technology has made tech-savviness a must-have skill rather than good-to-have expertise.
-Though tech-savviness is expected across the functional levels of an organization, an L&D professional is expected to have the extra edge as he or she will know where and how best to leverage technology and maximize the RoI on training.
+Though tech-savviness is expected across the functional levels of an organization, an L&D professional is expected to have the extra edge as he or she will know where and how best to leverage technology and maximize the RoI on training and cross-training.

 - Organizational skills: L&D professionals are expected to allocate resources, time, and money in the best possible manner for the training program to succeed.
 Besides building learning programs, they will have to curate and organize content and interactive elements in the course.
 Time-management skills will be required as they will be working on multiple projects at the same time.

 - Focus on long-term strategy: L&D professionals often focus on only short-term goals and design a training program that becomes a one-time intervention.
 Though short-term goals are important, a long-term strategy is required to influence the organization’s success in the constantly changing future.
 Features such as multi-platform capability, device-independent courses, use of social media tools for collaborative learning need to be incorporated as part of the long-term learning strategy.